PatGawley/Markdown-Templates/AD Template.md

 * Specify the interfaces between the system and its external environment.

 **4.1 The Context Viewpoint**
+* Accessibility
+    * Is there any requirements for the system to interface with specialist devices for use by people with disabilities?
+* Development Resource
+    * Are there any resource constraints (short timescales / Limitations on available skills / etc)?

 **4.2 The Functional Viewpoint**
+* Development Resource
+    * Are there any resource constraints that could impose restrictions on functionality and on functional qualities such as generality?

 **4.3 The Information Viewpoint**
+* Development Resource
+    * Is there any requirement for specialists’ staff?
+    * Is there a requirement for a larger than normal team?

 **4.4 The Concurrency Viewpoint**
+* Development Resource
+    * How much time will be required for Development?
+    * How much time will be required for Testing?

 **4.5 The Development Viewpoint**
+* Development Resource
+    *   Are there any cost constraints?

 **4.6 The Deployment Viewpoint**
+* Development Resource
+    *   Are there any cost constraints?

 **4.7 The Operational Viewpoint**
+* Development Resource
+    * What are the cost implications of the proposed operational and support architecture?

 **10. Appendix**